hfavisado/ChintAI/README.md

 - The scraper uses async/await for better performance
 - Results are saved in JSON format with UTF-8 encoding
 - Each property listing includes detailed information and a URL to the original listing
+- When using Docker, results are saved in a volume mounted at `/app/results`